AmitKumarDas/fun-with-programming/til/state_of_go_2021.md

 - shallow functions: avoid
 - inlining improves readability: less cognitive load to readers
 - there should be one and preferably only one obvious way to do it
+- avoid defining variables that are used only once
 ```

 ### Null | JSON